-This idea excludes all backpropagation learning algorithms.
-The main reason for this preposition is the fact that, since we do not know the internal behavior of our nervous system, we can not guide it properly by special error patterns.
-All feedback must be incorporated by slow, very general feedback information (e.g. attention level, emotional level etc.), not by distinctive patterns.
-As for preposition 1, this does not exclude feedback mechanism on the same (low) level as for instance the spinal motor reflex.
-It only prohibits specific error correction pattern feedback from high to low level.
+Remark: This idea excludes all backpropagation learning algorithms.
+The main reason for this preposition is the fact that, since we do not know the internal behavour of our nervous system, we can not guide it properly by special error patterns.
+All feedback must be incorperated by slow, general information providing mechanism, not by distinctive patterns.

-As a consequence, all learning is provided by associative correlations, see the models in the following sections.
+As a consequence, all learning is provided by associative correlations, see the models in the following sections. \forall